Do I need to wear a mask on campus?

 What happens if a residence hall student is put under quarantine?
 Do they stay in their room?
 Do they have to find somewhere else to stay?

-The university has designated quarantine areas on campus and not in the residence halls for students who need to self-isolate.
-All meals and any necessary belongings will be taken to the individual.
-Once they report to Student Health Services, then they will receive further instructions.
+The university has designated quarantine/isolation areas on campus .
+All meals and any necessary items will be delivered to the individual.
+Once they report to Student Health Services, then they will receive further instructions and assistance.

 Will nurses and education majors still be able to do their clinicals or student teaching?